python/pyperformance/README.rst

 * Add ``pyflate``: Pyflate benchmark, tar/bzip2 decompressor in pure Python
 * Add ``sqlite_synth`` benchmark: Benchmark Python aggregate for SQLite
+* Add ``genshi`` benchmark: Render template to XML or plain text using the Genshi module
 * ``chaos`` benchmark now also reset the ``random`` module at each sample to get more reproductible benchmark results
 * Port ``html5lib`` benchmark to Python 3